artghieri/A-Introduction-to-Python-3/guide.md

             print(f"Line {i + 1}: {line.strip()}")
 ```

-In this example, the walrus operator is used to both assign the lines from the file to the `lines` variable and iterate over them in a single line.
+Here, the walrus operator assigns the result of `file.readlines()` to `lines` and uses it within the same loop.
+This eliminates the need for a separate assignment line, resulting in cleaner and more concise code.

-While the walrus operator can enhance code readability in certain situations, it's essential to use it judiciously.
-Overuse may lead to code that is harder to understand, so it's important to strike a balance between conciseness and clarity.
+While the walrus operator can enhance clarity and efficiency, it’s important to use it wisely:

+- **Appropriate Scenarios**: Use the walrus operator for straightforward, repetitive tasks where it genuinely simplifies the code.
+- **Avoid Overuse**: In complex expressions, the operator might obscure intent, making the code harder to read and maintain.
+- **Balance Clarity and Conciseness**: Readable code should remain a priority, especially in collaborative or long-term projects.

+Operators in Python are essential tools that enable developers to perform calculations, make comparisons, and manage logical conditions efficiently.
+By understanding and using these operators effectively, you can build powerful and expressive Python programs.

 ## Lambda Expressions